What is it?

 At Edinburgh Zoo:

 Weeks commencing 1st and 8th of August 2022.

 How to apply

-The programme is free to all participants.
-Please note: this course is for young people aged 16-18 (S5-S6).
+The programme is free to all participants attending these weeks.
+Please note: this course is for young people aged 16-18 (e.g. pupils who are just finishing S4 – S6 in Scotland – although applicants from across the globe are regularly accepted every year).
 We cannot provide accommodation and students will NOT be working directly with animals.

-Please do not apply if you have attended the Science Summer School before in previous years at either the Highland Wildlife Park or Edinburgh Zoo, and note that there is a late cancellation fee of £50 for dropouts within 4 weeks of the course start date.
+Please do not apply if you have attended the Science Summer School before in previous years, and note that there is a late cancellation fee of £50 for dropouts within 4 weeks of the course start date.

 Can't make it?
 Try our online Zoo Studies course